openstack/openstack-manuals/doc/arch-design/source/network-focus-prescriptive-examples.rst

 Web services tend to be bursty in load, have very defined peak and valley usage patterns and, as a result, benefit from automatic scaling of instances based upon traffic.
-At a network level, a split network configuration works well with databases residing on private tenant networks since these do not emit a large quantity of broadcast traffic and may need to interconnect to some databases for content.
+At a network level, a split network configuration works well with databases residing on private project networks since these do not emit a large quantity of broadcast traffic and may need to interconnect to some databases for content.